souravs17031999/opioner-backend/README.md

 -> passwords should be secure enough
 -> after logout, session should be cleared and no one should be able to see other user’s data after session is over.

 UI/UX feel - seamless experience right from login form to actual task dashboard.

+**Whats coming up ?**
+_Delpoyment strategy via Terraform and Kubernetes soon coming up._